Thursday, 31 October 2019

 Some time ago I surfed into What You Need to Know about Mindfulness Meditation, an article made available to military personnel (and everybody else) by the US Department of Defense.
 It leaves me a little conflicted.

 As far as the information it contains is concerned, there's little enough to carp about.
 Yeah, dhyana probably didn't start with the Buddha, but that's minor and arguable.
 And the whole thing has a pronounced "meditate to get stuff" bias, but let's be honest: much in the Buddhist press does as well.
-Fact is, we all come to Zen to get stuff, though the delusion softens if we practice properly.
+And we all first come to Zen to get stuff, though the delusion softens if we practice properly.

 And that's what disturbs me about this piece.
 Because the fact is, if you're truly practicing Zen, it's going to get progressively harder to be a soldier.
 Right wing politics, nationalism, certainty, fear of authority – to say nothing of killing strangers in their own homes – are things it's difficult to convince Zenners to embrace.